See more blog articles from Criminal Defense Attorney Carl Jordan >>

 HYTA is an age-based diversion program for adults aged 18 – 26 who plead guilty to certain offenses.
 The court does not enter a judgment of conviction.
 Their cases are shielded from public view and dismissed upon successful completion of probation.

 HYTA offers a great benefit.
-It provides an opportunity to young adults for getting a clean slate.
+It gives young adults a second chance by eliminating a criminal charge and conviction from their public record.
 Successful completion of HYTA probation means a mistake from the past will not hinder your future.
 All evidence, including arrest records and fingerprints will be kept off the public record.

 WHAT IS HYTA PROBATION?